pradeepKuravi/travelAudience/README.md

 # travelAudience
 R Script For Travel Audience interview challenge

-To run this script follow bellow 3 steps:
+To run the script from command prompt follow these 3 steps:

 # 1. Installation of R
  If R is not installed in the computer.
 You can install it from the following link